Why do phones and laptop speakers need special mixing techniques?

 iPhone Mixing Golden Rule Number One: Be Realistic!

-The fact that you spent a small fortune in state of the art Focal studio monitors doesn’t mean the rest of the world is as lucky as you are.
+The fact that you spent a small fortune on state-of-the-art Focal studio monitors doesn’t mean the rest of the world is as lucky as you are.
 In fact, the motto in this scenario needs to be taken to the extreme because most of the perfectly round, harmonic and beautiful highs and the tight, punchy lows of those monitors won’t only lose their magic; they will just disappear.

 It Just Won’t Happen